kubewarden/community/security-self-assesment.md

 ### Overview

 Kubewarden is a Kubernetes Policy Engine.
-It aims to be the Universal Policy Engine for Kubernetes, by allowing to write its policies in languages that can be compiled to WebAssembly, and being modular.
+It aims to be the Universal Policy Engine for Kubernetes, by allowing the writing of its policies in languages that can be compiled to WebAssembly, and by being modular.
 Kubewarden offers flexibility for policy admission and enforcement in a Kubernetes environment.

 #### Background